-• Principal repayments on revolving credit facility.
-In November 2021, we borrowed \$40.0 million for the funding of an acquisition.
-We made a principal payment of \$10.0 million in February 2022 against the outstanding balance of the credit facility and intend to repay the entire remaining balance during 2022.

-- The repurchase of common stock.
+- Principal repayments on revolving credit facility.
+We made a principal payment of \$10.0 million related to the credit facility during the three months of ended March 31, 2022.
+The remaining outstanding balance of the credit facility was fully repaid during the second quarter 2022. - The repurchase of common stock.
 Our Board of Directors has authorized the repurchase of common stock through multiple authorizations.
 Currently, there is no expiration date for the common stock repurchase program.
-We had total capital outlays of \$100.2 million during the first three months of 2022 and \$71.2 million during the first three months of 2021 for the repurchase of common stock. - Proceeds from the issuance of common stock.
-We received \$19.9 million in proceeds from the issuance of common stock during the first three months of 2022 as compared to \$15.5 million during the first three months of 2021.
-The increase in proceeds is primarily attributable to a higher level of stock option exercise activity. - Dividend payments.
-Cash dividends paid were \$55.5 million in the first three months of 2022 as compared to \$53.1 million in the first three months of 2021.
+We had total capital outlays of \$81.2 million during the first three months of 2023 and \$100.2 million during the first three months of 2022 for the repurchase of common stock. - Proceeds from the issuance of common stock.
+We received \$21.4 million and \$19.9 million in proceeds from the issuance of common stock during the first three months of 2023 and 2022, respectively.
+These proceeds were primarily from stock option exercise activity. - Dividend payments.
+Cash dividends paid were \$57.8 million in the first three months of 2023 as compared to \$55.5 million in the first three months of 2022.